Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

  * *Bonus tip:* if the bug only appears in the master version but the stable version is fine, use `git bisect` to find the exact commit that introduced the bug.

+## Improving Documentation
+The documentation for Leaflet.Motion is in `README.md`.
+Good documentation means other people will be able to use your contributions.

 ## Contributing Code

 ### Considerations for Accepting Patches